mvoran/concatenate-pdfs/README.md

 - Supports both PDF and JPEG input formats
 - Creates a title page with the output filename

+## Sample Output

+A sample output file is included in the repository as `Sample Output.pdf`.
+This demonstrates:
+- The title page format
+- How slip sheets appear between documents
+- The overall document structure and formatting
+- The quality of JPEG to PDF conversion

 ## Requirements

 - Python 3.6+